hashicorp/terraform-website/content/source/docs/cloud/vcs/github-enterprise.html.md

 These instructions are for using an on-premise installation of GitHub Enterprise for Terraform Cloud's VCS features.
 [GitHub.com has separate instructions,](./github-enterprise.html) as do the [other supported VCS providers.](./index.html)

-Connecting Terraform Cloud to your VCS involves five steps:
+Connecting Terraform Cloud to your VCS involves four steps:

 On your VCS | On Terraform Cloud
 --|--